awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/30_batch/_index.md

 ### workflow queue

 As the nextflow process is supervising the execution of a job it needs to run continuesly.
-Thus, a workflow queue will hold this job and executes them on rather small instances with 2vCPUs (**need to change the workflow-CE creation**).
+Thus, a workflow queue will hold this job and executes them on rather small instances with 2vCPUs.

 ### job queue